RahulSChand/gpu_poor/README.md

 ![Made with](https://img.shields.io/badge/logo-javascript-blue?logo=javascript)

-Calculate how much GPU memory you need &amp; breakdown of where it goes for training/inference of any LLM model with quantization (GGML/bnb) & inference frameworks (vLLM/llama.cpp/HF).
+Calculate how much GPU memory you need &amp; breakdown of where it goes for training/inference of any LLM model with quantization (GGML/bitsandbytes), inference frameworks (vLLM/llama.cpp/HF) & QLoRA.
 Link: **http://rahulschand.github.io/gpu_poor/**